 It’s important to keep in mind that learning styles are nothing but preferences.

 The idea that some people are visual, aural, kinesthetic, or read/write learners began in the 1990s in New Zealand when Neil Fleming developed a questionnaire to measure how people preferred to process information.
 Known as VARK, this questionnaire is still used up to this day to categorize people’s learning style preferences.

 Though Fleming’s learning style gained popularity, Polly Hussman and Valerie Dean O’Loughlin found no link between people’s preferred learning style and actual learning outcomes.
-Meanwhile, Abby R. Knoll, Hajime Otani, Reid L. Skeel, and K. Roger Van Horn confirmed these findings in another study.
+These findings were confirmed in subsequent studies, as well.

 Preferred learning styles had no impact on how well participants could recall information.
 It may be true that people like to gain information in various ways, but it’s not true that using a chosen learning style improves learning outcomes.

 Nevertheless, it’s still clear that people (myself included) have preferred ways to receive new information.
-I definitely like to see things in writing.
-So, it’s still a worthwhile pursuit to unpack what the characteristics of an aural learner are and how someone who prefers aural input can take advantage of that preference.
+Therefore, it’s still a worthwhile pursuit to unpack what the characteristics of an aural learner are and how someone who prefers the auditory learning style can take advantage of that preference.

 7 Characteristics of an Aural Learner